Finland

 Topics

 The Finnish Safety and Chemicals Agency (Tukes) supervises and promotes technical safety and conformity, together with consumer and chemicals safety in Finland.
 Tukes is the regulatory agency for pesticides and it assesses the risks of pesticide residues.
-Tasks related to pesticides are under the remit of Ministry of Employment and the Economy.
+Tasks related to pesticides are under the remit of Ministry of Economic Affairs and Employment of Finland.

 Activities